CS3219-AY2324S1-G04/peerprep_user_service/README.md

       "new-password": "Password cannot be empty."
     }
     ```
-- `401` - Session token was not provided, or does not match any existing session tokens, or password is incorrect.
+- `401` - Session token was not provided, or session token is invalid, or password is incorrect.
 - `500` - Unexpected error occurred on the server.

 ### Update a User's Role